zl2877/Interactive-Lab-Hub/Lab 3/README.md

 The user’s response was similar to what we thought they would ask.
 However, when we explained what our device is like, we did ask the user to start with the phrase “mirror, mirror” when talking to the device.
 If we did not ask the user prior to the user testing, they would not know about this.

-### Wizarding with the Pi (optional)
-In the [demo directory](./demo), you will find an example Wizard of Oz project.
-In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
-You may use this demo code as a template.
-By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
-You can control what the system says from the controller as well!

-\*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

-Optional Wizarding was Skipped

 # Lab 3 Part 2